Jeff Langton: Career

 He began doing stunts for Sylvester Stallone and then acting in movies such as Lionheart, fighting on screen with stars like Jean-Claude Van Damme.

 After this he starred in films such as Final Impact and Maximum Force, and continued to work on films and television shows like Price of Glory, Matlock, Buffy the Vampire Slayer, and Las Vegas.
 His background in boxing came in handy as he was asked to train and coach Tommy Morrison in Rocky V. Langton also appears in the movie itself as one of the fighters Tommy Gunn knocks out.
 In fact, his name appears in the marquee in a montage depicting Tommy Gunn rising through the ranks.
 Although in the video game, Rocky Legends his character looks nothing like him and his name is changed to Kofi Langton.
-His most recent role is in the movie Mind Polish: Master Hubbard's Special Reserve, where he plays a scientology spiritual counselor who suffers from tourette's syndrome.
+His most recent role is in the movie Mind Polish: Master Hubbard's Special Reserve, where he plays a scientology spiritual counselor with Tourette's syndrome.